sirbrillig/spies/README.md

 }
 ```

 They're both totally valid.
-Expectations just add some more syntactic sugar to your tests.
+Expectations just add some more syntactic sugar to your tests and speed the debugging process by improving failure messages.
 Particularly, they allow building up a set of expected behaviors and then validating all of them at once.
 Let's use a more complex example.
 Here it is with just a Spy:

 ```php
 function test_spy_is_called_correctly() {